-A more detailed description of documentation requirements and calculation methods is provided in Appendix 4 of the Basic Module, generation 3 or later, in which $P{electricity}$ and P{fuel} are also defined.
+A more detailed description of documentation requirements and calculation methods is provided in Appendix 4 of the Basic Module, generation 3 or later, in which $P{\text{electricity}}$ and P{fuel} are also defined.

-The reference values for the manufacturing of greaseproof paper consumption of fuel are set at 2500 kWh/ADt, and for electricity at 1400 kWh/ADt.
+The reference values for the manufacturing of greaseproof paper consumption offuel are set at 3000 kWh/ADt, and for electricity at 1400 kWh/ADt.

 If steam from electric boilers is used, the energy content of steam must be converted to fuel.
-The energy of the steam is converted into fuel by multiplying the energy content of electricity by 1.25.
+The energy of the steam is converted into fuel by multiplying the amount of electricity used by 1.25.
 The resulting amount of energy is added to the fuel consumption of the production.
 See closely Appendix 4 in the Basic Module, generation 3.
-In case of electrical hoods, electricity consumption is multiplied by 1.25 and the resulting amount of energy is added to the fuel consumption of the production.